In the Ear

 Fitting Styles: IIC

 Imagine for just a moment, a hearing aid that was invisible, stayed in your ear 24 hours a day, 7 days a week, required no batteries to be changed, was comfortable to wear and sounded great.
 Well that’s the idea behind the Phonak Lyric.
 If we are to believe the marketing hype then we may think that the ultimate hearing aid has finally arrived – or has it?

 There are many comments published on the internet from wearers.
 It appears to have what I call “Marmite appeal” – you’ll either love it or you’ll hate it.
 It is difficult to gauge the true success of this hearing aid as nobody has conducted a real study of its performance etc. This is actually true of all hearing aids and is understandable as the only people with enough resources to fund this would be the manufacturers (and that may render it biased).
-Phonak did do a limited comparison in 2011 using only 12 hearing aid wearers and this merely concluded that there was “no disadvantage in wearing the Lyric versus other digital hearing aids”.
+Phonak did do a limited comparison in 2011 using only 12 hearing aid wearers and this merely concluded that there was “no disadvantage in wearing Lyric hearing aids versus other digital hearing aids”.
 Hardly research to blow your hair back.
 Given that there are clearly mixed opinions out there, I will endeavour to present both sides of the argument as fairly as I can.

 It is a tiny hearing aid that fits completely in the ear canal and in many cases is invisible.
 It is worn for 24 hours a day, 7 days a week for about 3 or 4 months.
 It is inserted by an appropriately trained person and every 3 or 4 months it is removed and another one inserted (by the professional).
 There is no handling by the wearer of either the aid or batteries as the aid is essentially disposable.